-5.1 Temporary residents
+4.1 Temporary residents

-If students at risk, attend the Dyson Institute for engagement with any onsite recruitment or selection activities, they will be given contact details of the student support team who can provide on-site support if required, safeguarding team as well as signposting information.
+If students under the age of 18 attend the Dyson Institute for engagement with any onsite recruitment or selection activities, they will be given contact details of the student support team who can provide on-site support as required as well as signposting information.
 All other temporary residents will meet with members of the safeguarding team on commencement of their stay.

-5.2 Support on site
+4.2 Support on site

-5.2.1 Places in Institute residences are offered on the understanding that the student will be able to adapt to living away from home and be responsible for themselves in all practical matters (see 4.3 for residents requiring support with their social care).
+4.2.1 Places in Institute residences are offered on the understanding that the student will be able to adapt to living away from home and be responsible for themselves in all practical matters (see 4.3 for residents requiring support with their social care).

-- 5.2.2 Security staff are on site 24 hours per day, 7 days per week, and provide out-of-hour emergency support to students on site. - 5.2.3 The student support team are available on site throughout the week and accessible online within office hours via the booking system.
+4.2.2 Security staff are on site 24 hours per day, 7 days per week and provide out of hours emergency support to students on site.

+4.2.3 Student support advisors are available on every site throughout the week and accessible online within office hours.

-5.3 Social Care Needs
+4.3 Social Care Needs

-Any student at risk requiring social care to support themselves with living independently is responsible for organising that care and they will be required to provide the Institute with the evidence below prior to the individual starting to visit the Dyson Village:
+Any young person requiring social care to support with living independently is responsible for organising that care and they will be required to provide the Institute with the evidence below prior to the individual starting to visit the Dyson Village: